ValKmjolnir/Nasal-Interpreter/README.md

 ### subvec

-Use index to search one element in the string will get the ascii number of this character.If you want to get the character,use built-in function chr().
+Use index to search one element in the string will get the ascii number of this character.
+If you want to get the character,use built-in function chr().

 ```javascript
 a[-1,1,0:2,0:,:3,:,nil:8,3:nil,nil:nil];